zuki08/zuki08/README.md

 **Hi!**\
 \
-My name is Jicheng, I am current a Masters computer science student at Northeastern University.
+I am currently a Masters computer science student at Northeastern University.
 Primary go-to language is JavaScript, but also have worked with the Tech Gear listed below!

 ### 🛠 &nbsp;Tech Gear
 ![React](https://img.shields.io/badge/-React-05122A?style=flat&logo=React)